Tomiwa2/lawladies/roadmap.md

 The idea is we will have a csv file that will have names and emails in different columns.

-The names will be added to the certificate frames (image frame) and emailed to the email on the email tab.
+The names will be added to the certificate frames (image frame) and send to the email on the email tab.

 1. A function to read the csv and pick the names and emails.
 Names will be added to the frame while email will be used to mail them the certificates.